IndraMahayana/discord-bot/README.md

 Create `config.json` file and paste this

     {
         "token": "your token",
         "clientId": "your bot id",
-    "guildId": "your server id"
     }